com-lihaoyi/mainargs/readme.md

 ## Customization

-Apart from taking the name of the main `object` or config `case class`, `ParserForMethods` and `ParserForClass` both have methods that support a number of useful configuration values:
+Apart from taking the name of the main `object` or config `case class`, `Parser` has methods that support a number of useful configuration values:

 - `allowPositional: Boolean`: allows you to pass CLI arguments "positionally"